powsybl/powsybl-optimizer/open-reac/README.md

 If the solving is unsuccessful,  the script `reactiveopfexit.run` is executed (see [8.2](#82-in-case-of-inconsistency)) and the execution is stopped.
-The sets of buses and branches belonging to the main connex component are now denoted $BUSCC$ and $BRANCHCC$.
+The sets of buses and branches belonging to the main connex component are now denoted $BUSCC$ and $BRANCHCC$ , respectively.

 ### 6 Direct current optimal power flow